 - 4.1.1 The staff of Chief Officials, whose duty it may be to direct the control of the Event may include:

 - a) Steward(s) of the Event

 - b) Clerk of the Course

-- c) Event Chief Medical Officer
+- c) Secretary of the Meeting

-- d) Emergency Services Officer
+- d) Chief Timekeeper

-- e) Secretary of the Meeting
+- e) Chief Scrutineer

-- f) Chief Timekeeper
+- f) Chief Pit Lane Official

-- g) Chief Scrutineer
+- g) Chief Starter

-- h) Chief Pit Lane Official
+- h) Chief Medical Officer

-- i) Chief Starter
+- i) Judges of Fact

-- j) Judges of Fact
+- j) Observers

-- k) Chief Course Marshal
+- k) Chief Grid Marshal

-- I) Chief Grid Marshal
+- Chief Registrar

-- m) Chief Registrar
+- m) Chief Course Marshal

-- n) Event Chief Instructor
+- n) Emergency Services Officer

 - 4.1.2 They shall be termed "Officials" and may have assistants to whom any of their duties may be delegated.
 Chief Officials shall be at least eighteen (18) years of age.

 - 4.1.3 Clerks, Assistant Clerks, Stewards of the Event, Scrutineers, Pit Lane Officials and Marshals shall hold CASC-OR licences as outlined in Appendix E Licences, of these Rules and Regulations.